Hyoscyamine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Unusual behavior, such as confusion, memory loss, clumsiness, odd movements, restlessness, trouble speaking, trouble sleeping or sleeping too much.
+- Unusual behavior, such as confusion, memory loss, anxiety, trouble sleeping, or hallucinations

 If you notice these less serious side effects, talk with your doctor:

 If you notice other side effects that you think are caused by this medicine, tell your doctor